-More than 2 million visitors each year come to the Pisgah Ranger District of Pisgah National Forest, and that number is growing annually.
-With more than 160,000 acres, the district is known nationally for its outstanding recreation opportunities and spectacular diversity of plant and animal life.
-Of the 160,000 acres that make up the Pisgah Ranger District, 88,300 of them are in Transylvania County.
-The district has about 400 miles of trails, 180 miles of which are open to mountain biking, and 100 miles of which are open for horseback riding.
+More than 2 million visitors each year come to the Pisgah Ranger District of Pisgah National Forest, and that number is growing each year.
+With more than 170,000 acres, the district is known nationally for its outstanding recreation opportunities and spectacular diversity of plant and animal life.
+Of the 170,000 acres that make up the Pisgah Ranger District, 88,300 of them are in Transylvania County.
+The district has about 400 miles of trails, 180 miles of which are open to mountain biking, and 100 miles of trails for horseback riding.

 From the Pisgah Forest business community, U.S. 276 winds its way through the district’s heart, going deeper into the forest and stretching roughly 15 miles to connect with the Blue Ridge Parkway.
 Part of the Forest Heritage Scenic Byway, this route has been named a National Scenic Byway, the highest designation a road can receive in the United States.

 The Pisgah Ranger Station/Visitor Center has forest information, exhibits, educational movies and a gift shop.
 A Monarch Waystation is also located in the center’s gardens.
 Monarch Waystations provide milkweed, nectar sources and shelter needed to sustain Monarch butterflies as they migrate across North America.
 There is also a very active hummingbird population every summer at the visitor center.
 The forest came into being after the Vanderbilt family sold a tract of land from the original Biltmore Estate to the United States government in 1914.